-Chargaff's Rule of Base
+Chargaff's Ratio of Base

-The rules of base pairing (or nucleotide pairing) are:
+The rules of base pairing (or

 This is consistent with there not being enough space (20 Å) for two purines to fit within the helix and too much space for two pyrimidines to get close enough to each other to form hydrogen bonds between them.